clintsayshi/cd0037-API-Development-and-Documentation-project/README.md

 General
 - Deletes the question of the given ID if it exists.
-- Returns the id of the question, and a success value.
+- Request Arguments: id of the selected question
+- Returns an object with a single key `success`, that contains a boolean value

 sample: curl -X DELETE http://127.0.0.1:5000/questions/2
 ```
 {